Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 See also

-When Not To Eat Avocado?
+When Not to Eat Avocado?

-Avoid eating avocados if;
+Avoid eating avocados if:

-• You have a latex allergy
+• You have a latex allergy, an allergy to avocados or to certain other fruits

 • You experience migraines or headaches after consuming avocados

-• You have gastrointestinal issues like diarrhea, bloating, or stomach pain
+• You have gastrointestinal issues like diarrhea, bloating, or stomach pain after eating avocados

 Tips For Enjoying Avocados In Moderation